 Total credits for the Master of Science in Digital Forensics and Cyber Investigation (36)

-All new students are required to take the noncredit course UCSP 611 Introduction to Graduate Library Research Skills within their first 6 credits of study.
-All courses must be taken in the order listed.
+All new students are required to take the noncredit course UCSP 615* Orientation to Graduate Studies at UMUC within their first 6 credits of study.

 - Computer forensic specialist